Metadata Tags editor

-Most export formats support at least the seven default tags in Metadata Editor, but support in player applications varies from almost universal for the ID3 tags used by MP3 to negligible for WAV.
-See this Frequently Asked Question for more details.
+Most export formats support at least the seven default tags in Metadata Editor, but support in player applications varies from almost universal for the ID3 tags used by MP3 and MP2 to negligible for WAV.
+See this Frequently Asked Question for details.

-- By default, Metadata Editor appears for each exported file after choosing the file format in the Export Audio or Export Multiple dialogs.
+- By default, Metadata Tags editor appears for each exported file after choosing the file format in the Export Audio or Export Multiple dialogs.

-- When using Export Multiple, it's often easier to uncheck "Show Metadata Editor before export step" in Import / Export Preferences, then enter any tags common to all tracks at before exporting.
-Audacity will then add the automatically generated Track Title and Track Number tags for each exported file without the Editor appearing.
+- When using Export Multiple, it's often easier to uncheck "Show Metadata Tags editor prior to export step" in Import / Export Preferences, then enter any tags common to all tracks at before exporting.
+Audacity will then add the automatically generated Track Title and Track Number tags for each exported file without the editor appearing.

 - Metadata Editor shows data for the most recently imported track in the project, not the selected track.
 If you need the editor to show separate data for each track, import the files into separate projects.

-- Use the button in Metadata Editor to complete the Export.
-The button only saves an optional template of Tag names and values.
+- Use the button in Metadata Tags editor to complete the Export.
+The button only saves an optional template of tag names and values.